Photo of author

 Can You Make It at Home?

-2. Mix cassava flour, ground Brazil nuts, and chia seeds in a bowl, handfuls, not precise science.
+2. Mix cassava flour, chopped Brazil nuts, and chia seeds in a bowl.

 FAQ